Boris Kovzan: World War II

 His fourth and final ramming attack took place over Staraya Russa on 13 August 1942 when he rammed a Ju 88 whilst flying an La-5.
 While flying a patrol in the area he noticed a group of seven Junkers Ju 88s and six Messerschmitt Bf 110s.
 Before he could approach the group, the Germans spotted his fighter and attacked.
 Knowing that his one plane would be no match for the group of bombers and ignoring additional escort fighters, he rushed at several of the Junkers aircraft, hoping to take out as many as possible before he ended up in the line of fire of an Me-109.
 After an Me-109 shot at Kovzan's plane, one of the rounds entered his cockpit and hit him in his right eye.
 He then tried to bail out of his plane, but found he did not have enough strength to do so, so he flew head-on into a Ju 88.
 The impact created an opening in the plane from which he could get out, and he proceeded to fall 6000 m and landed in a marsh on a collective farm, fracturing his leg, arm, and multiple ribs.
 Workers on the farm pulled an unconscious Kovzan out of the swamp and took him to a partisan detachment, which then took him to a hospital in Moscow, where he eventually regained consciousness.

 On 24 August 1943 Kovzan was officially declared a Hero of the Soviet Union by decree of the Supreme Soviet for his perseverance despite grave injuries.
 After spending ten months in the hospital recovering from his wounds, he was released and returned to the Soviet Airforce, initially as a flight instructor, but later as the deputy regimental commander of the 144th Fighter Regiment.

 By some accounts, Kovzan amassed 28 aerial victories during the war, four by ramming, although most modern historians have found such claims questionable, and hence he is not included in the encyclopedia of Soviet flying aces by Mikhail Bykov.

 Later life

-After the end of the Second World War Kovzan remained in the airforce and held a variety of positions; initially he was the deputy commander of the 123rd Fighter Aviation Defense Division before graduating from the Air Force Academy in 1954, after which he headed the DOSAAF aeroclub in Ryazan.
-In 1958 he left the airforce with the rank of Polkovnik and transferred to the reserve, but continued to work as head of the Ryazan aeroclub until he moved to Minsk in 1969.
+After the end of the Second World War Kovzan remained in the air force and held a variety of positions; initially he was the deputy commander of the 123rd Fighter Aviation Defense Division before graduating from the Air Force Academy in 1954, after which he headed the DOSAAF aeroclub in Ryazan.
+In 1958 he left the air force with the rank of Polkovnik and transferred to the reserve, but continued to work as head of the Ryazan aeroclub until he moved to Minsk in 1969.
 He died on 30 August 1985 at the age of 63 and was buried in the Minsk Northern Cemetery.